AmCham and PwC share the same values and targets to achieve socially.

-As you are well aware, labor force is named between the most problematic aspects in Latvia's business environment in many respects.
+As you are well aware, talent and labor force are named between the most problematic aspects in Latvia's business environment in many respects.
 Moreover, at the beginning of this year AmCham Board highlighted labor force issues as one of AmCham's strategic priorities for this year.
 We have had numerous discussions, conversations and events throughout the year concerning the main challenges Latvia is facing in this respect and what could be AmCham and our member's role in tackling these issues.

 On February 17, AmCham sent a letter and recommendations to stakeholders calling to invest in upskilling and reskilling programs with an aim at improving digital literacy among citizens.